Hengist and Horsa—Frisian Horses from Overseas That Founded the Kentish Kingdom

 Sources of the Early Middle Ages

-The names and/or story of Hengist (often called Hengest too) and Horsa are found in several early-medieval texts, notably the Anglo-Saxon Chronicle, the Historia brittonum of Nennius, the Historia ecclesiastica gentis Anglorum of Bede, the De Excidio et Conquestu Britanniae of Gildas, the epic poem Beowulf, and the Finnsburh Fragment.
-No longer early-medieval, but the Historia Regum Britanniae, a book written by Geoffrey of Monmouth in ca. 1136, and Brut (i.e. Brutus of Troy, king of the Brits) written by priest Layamon in the late twelfth century, are often listed too.
-That these sources can be a cocktail of fact, fiction and exaggeration, applies to all.
-Moreover, these texts primarily represent the Anglo-Saxon point of view.
+The names and stories of Hengist (also often called Hengest) and Horsa appear in several early medieval texts, notably the Anglo-Saxon Chronicle by anonymous authors, the Historia Brittonum by the monk Nennius, the Historia Ecclesiastica Gentis Anglorum by the Venerable Bede, the De Excidio et Conquestu Britanniae by the monk Gildas, the epic poem Beowulf, and the Finnsburh Fragment by an anonymous author.
+Though not early medieval, the Historia Regum Britanniae—written by Geoffrey of Monmouth around 1136—and Brut, about Brutus of Troy, king of the Britons, penned by the priest Layamon in the late twelfth century, are often included as well.
+All these sources blend fact, fiction, and exaggeration, and notably, they predominantly reflect the Anglo-Saxon perspective.

-Lastly, we should not forget to list the oldest account testifying of Frisians in Britain, although no word about Hengist and Horsa.
-This is the De bello Gothico written by the Greek historian Procopius of Caesarea in the mid-sixth century, and therefore offers also a non-Anglo-Saxon perspective.
-That is two centuries before Bede's account and even three centuries younger than the Anglo-Saxon Chronicle (Stenton 1943).
-As close as we can get to the era of wandering peoples into Britain.
-Procopius wrote: "The island of Brittia is inhabited by three very populous nations each having a king over it.
-And the names of these nations are Angiloi, Frissones and those of one name with the island, Brttones."
-So, Frisians with a king based in Britain (see also note 3).
+Lastly, we should not overlook the oldest account mentioning the Frisians in Britain, even though it makes no mention of Hengist and Horsa.
+This is found in De Bello Gothico, written by the Greek historian Procopius of Caesarea in the mid-sixth century, providing a rare, hence valuable non-Anglo-Saxon perspective.
+This text predates Bede’s account by about two centuries and comes roughly three centuries after the Anglo-Saxon Chronicle (Stenton 1943), bringing us as close as possible to the era of the migrating peoples into Britain.
+Procopius wrote: “The island of Brittia is inhabited by three very populous nations, each ruled by a king.
+The names of these nations are Angiloi, Frissones, and those sharing the island’s name, the Brttones.”
+So, here we have a group of migrant Frisians with their own king in Britain—see also the note at the end of this blog post.
+Quite intriguing, isn’t it?

-Cultural ties between the early Anglo-Saxons and the Frisians were very close until the seventh century.
-Their material and economic culture was very similar.
-They spoke the same language and shared the same runic alphabet.
-Well connected through trade and power and elite networks.
-The kinship and ties are clear from archaeological, linguistical and DNA research.
-By the year 600, small Anglo-Saxon and Frisian kingdoms had developed on both sides of the southern North Sea coast.
-These were the three Anglo-Saxon kingdoms located in southern East Anglia, Essex and eastern Kent, and the two Frisian kingdoms located at the mouth of the River Rhine and in the north of Westergo (Nicolay 2017, 2023, Betten 2018, Lugt 2021).
+Cultural ties between the early Anglo-Saxons and Frisians remained strong until the seventh century.
+Their material culture and economies were remarkably similar.
+They spoke closely related languages and used the same runic alphabet.
+Well-connected through trade, political alliances, and elite networks, their kinship is evident from archaeological finds, linguistic studies, and DNA research.
+By around the year 600, small Anglo-Saxon and Frisian kingdoms had emerged along both sides of the southern North Sea coast.
+Among these were the three Anglo-Saxon kingdoms of southern East Anglia, Essex, and eastern Kent, and the two Frisian kingdoms located at the mouth of the River Rhine and in Westergo, in the northwest of the modern Netherlands (Nicolay 2017, 2023, Betten 2018, Lugt 2021).
 See the map below.

-It is also from the second half of the sixth century that so-called ideological charged traditions of aristocratic households start to develop (Fleming 2010).
-Leitmotiv of these ideologies was: unruly warriors from afar who were legitimized to rule, and entitled to have privileges in contrast to the native people they govern.
-Royal pedigrees were construed too.
-Often with a deity, mostly Woden, as originating ancestor (Fahey 2015).
-The last quarter of the sixth century is from when the first historic kings are known, like those from Mercia and East Anglia.
+From the second half of the sixth century onward, so-called ideologically charged traditions began to emerge within aristocratic households (Fleming 2010).
+The leitmotif or central theme of these ideologies was the idea of unruly, foreign warriors who were legitimized to rule and entitled to privileges in contrast to the native populations they governed.
+Royal genealogies were often constructed, tracing lineage back to a deity—most commonly Woden—as the founding ancestor (Fahey 2015).
+It is during the last quarter of the sixth century that the earliest historic kings become known, such as those ruling Mercia and East Anglia.

 The history of Hengist and Horsa, as it is documented in those early-medieval, predominantly Anglo-Saxon texts, broadly goes as follows: